FederatedTrust: A Solution for Trustworthy Federated Learning: Trustworthy FL: Pillars, Notions, and Metrics

 \subsection{Explainability}

 AI guidelines demand that AI processes should be transparent, with the capabilities and the purpose of AI systems openly communicated and decisions explainable to those directly and indirectly impacted.
-Additionally, transparency is one of the key requirements for achieving Trustworthy AI.
 Transparency is often expressed as interpretability which is often wrongly mistaken as interchangeable with explainability.
 Interpretability is the first notion of this pillar and can be described as a passive characteristic of a model referring to the level of understandability for humans.
 In contrast, explainability is the ability to provide a description of the technical process of an AI system.
-Interpretable models can be explained by analyzing the model itself, but for non-interpretable models, Post-hoc Explainability Methods are diverse means to enhance interpretability, being the second notion of this pillar.
+Interpretable models can be explained by analyzing the model itself, but for non-interpretable models, Post-hoc Methods can enhance their interpretability, being the second notion of this pillar.
 For FL, since ML/DL models are also used in the training process, the requirement of explainability for the algorithmic model also applies.
 However, the privacy constraint makes it difficult to access and analyze raw data or protected model features directly.

 \textbf{Interpretability}.
 This notion combines the algorithm transparency and the model size to evaluate the FL model interpretability.
 As already identified in the literature, some ML/DL models are interpretable by design, and some are not.
 In addition, model size is also widely used as a metric of interpretability.
 More details about these two metrics are provided below.